BullDogPatch/week3-assignment/README.md

 #### Check value of cookies is enough to buy upgrades

+#### Add the amount of the cookies per second that the upgrade gives

 #### Add timer

 #### Add error to screen if user doesn't have enough cookies